Best subscription billing software for SaaS in 2026: A decision guide

 The reason this list looks different from a 2022 buyers' guide is that the underlying pricing models have changed - and things have become more popular (usage-based pricing) or less popular (seat pricing)

 Three years ago, most SaaS companies sold seats.
-Billing platforms sold subscription lifecycle and the world was happy and tidy.
+Billing platforms sold subscription lifecycle and the world was tidy.

-As of May 2026 the typical B2B SaaS company has three pricing surfaces in production at once.
-On Solvimon, most customers have five on average.
+As of May 2026 the typical B2B SaaS company runs three pricing surfaces in production at once.
+On Solvimon, most customers run five.
 A self-serve plan (seats), an API or AI feature (usage or credits), and a custom enterprise contract (negotiated mix).
-Companies are rightfully pricing on whichever model fits the surface, not picking one.
+Companies are pricing on whichever model fits the surface, not picking one.

-That puts pressure on the billing layer because a platform that grew up doing subscriptions has to bolt on usage, while a platform that grew up doing usage has to bolt on subscriptions.
+That puts pressure on the billing layer.
+A platform that grew up doing subscriptions has to bolt on usage.
+A platform that grew up doing usage has to bolt on subscriptions.
 The seams show up in the customer experience, the engineering backlog, and the revenue leakage at month-close.

 The platforms that win the next decade will be the ones built native to hybrid pricing, with PSP optionality, multi-entity infrastructure, and a configuration model that doesn't require an engineering ticket for every price change.
 Solvimon's wedge phrase, "billing and payments for companies that have outgrown their first system," names the buyer this market is producing in volume.